-Moments later with room keys in hand Dennis extended his arm toward me with a pink slip of paper.
-Glancing at it I read, “call Dr. Smythe immediately.”
-We didn’t know a Dr. Smythe but we did know a Dr. Smith who was my ob-gyn doc.
+Moments later with room keys in hand, Dennis extended his arm toward me with a pink slip of paper.
+Glancing at it I read, “Call Dr. Smythe immediately.”
+We didn’t know a Dr. Smythe, but we did know a Dr. Smith who was my ob-gyn doc.

-When we brought our newborn baby girl home the next day we had no idea what God had in mind for us … ALL of us.
+When we brought home this baby girl, Deborah, we had no idea what God had in mind for us … ALL of us.
 We only knew this was clearly and unmistakably His plan for her and our family.
-Over the 35 years of her life I have learned more about the heart and character of God than I could have any other way and I am and will be forever grateful for His beautiful all-things-for-good idea of adoption.
+During her life I have learned more about the heart and character of God than I could have any other way.
+I will be forever grateful for His beautiful, all-things-for-good idea of adoption.

-Here are three life changing lessons God kindly taught me about Himself that all parents need to know and believe.
+Here are three life-changing lessons God kindly taught me about Himself that all parents need to know and believe.

-- God will rarely if ever over rule the free will of man.
+- God will rarely if ever overrule the free will of man.

 A young boy decided one evening he didn’t like sitting in his chair at the dinner table but preferred instead to stand.
-His parents reminded him of the rules, the consequences, and then of their willingness to force his compliance with a spanking.
+His parents reminded him of the rules, the consequences, and then of their willingness to compel his compliance with a spanking.
 Slowly this small person slid down in his chair.

-This decades old story will remain forever true because every human has been gifted a free will.
+This decades-old story will remain forever true because every human has been gifted a free will.
 Parents can only do so much, or maybe it’s so little, to control that free will.

 I knew we weren’t perfect parents but I did make assumptions about God that were presumptuous.

 By the end of high school she’d pushed us away.
 We responded over these years with increased communication, continued disciplines, increased prayer, fasting for a year, reading and researching solutions and helps, and dozens of other attempts to intercede in her life for her good.
 It seemed to us that nothing worked.

-- My good work and my heart’s sincere desires are not enough to shape my child and guide her to follow God.
-Every parent, but especially adoptive and foster parents, begins the journey fervently believing she can love enough, care enough and be enough for this child.
-Every one of us hopes and prays this child won’t just survive but thrive; and we pray desperately she will avoid the common traps traumatized children often face.
+All parents, but especially adoptive and foster parents, begin their journey fervently believing they can love enough, care enough, and be enough for their children.
+We hope and pray they won’t just survive but thrive.
+We pray desperately they will avoid the common traps traumatized children often face.
 We love them so much we want to spare them as much pain and suffering as possible.

 Parenting is a partnership with God.
 The challenge is remaining dependent on Him while working out all the tests and trials of being mom and dad without slipping into believing it all depends on us.

-Stay tuned for part 2 next Monday.
+Stay tuned for part two next Monday.
 I’ll talk about how to remain hopeful as a parent and an interesting little truth I’ve learned about us women that impacts our parenting and all of our lives!